SammiLyu/scScreens_ADARs/README.md

 # scScreens_ADARs
+Investigating ADAR mediated A-to-I editing in fetal and fetal-like tissue such as organoids and teratoma

 Code to reproduce the analysis seen in manuscript: Charting and probing the activity of ADARs in human development and cell-fate specification (Dailamy, Lyu et al.)

 ## Referenced Packages